Your search results

 Talent are required to complete feedback forms, training logs, attend planned training workshops and participate in event(s) related to the programme.
 Organisations should support and encourage them to participate in these activities.

-Organisations will also have to send relevant personnel to attend a reimbursement briefing prior to the start of the programme to understand the reimbursement process.
+Organisations will also have to send the Talent to attend a reimbursement briefing prior to the start of the programme to understand the reimbursement process.

 Mentors will need to attend a mentor briefing prior to the start of the programme and complete online feedback forms and/or review sessions during the programme.